Who Are Spurs Most Likely To Sign In The Next Transfer Window?

 Robinson made 175 appearances for Tottenham between 2004 and 2008, scoring once (© PA Images)

 “Mourinho has got to be given time.
 You can’t expect a manager to come in and work wonders with a team that was already struggling and not playing particularly well.
 He has to be allowed to put his own stamp on it and bring in some players that he wants.

 “He’s a world-class manager, a proven winner, and we can’t judge him at Tottenham until half-way through next season at the earliest, after which time he’ll have had at least two transfer windows and time to assess and change his squad.”

 Indeed, Mourinho’s pull factor could see them target bigger names, and it’s notable to see the likes of Gareth Bale, Willian and Thomas Lemar featured in our list above.

-Despite being unwanted at Real Madrid and forever adored at Tottenham, the Bale deal may prove hard to put together given the scale of the Welshman's contract at the Bernabeu, which is perhaps why some bookmakers offer as long as 10/1 on him re-signing for Spurs.
+Despite being unwanted at Real Madrid and forever adored at Tottenham, the Bale deal may prove hard to put together given the scale of the Welshman's contract at the Bernabeu, which is perhaps why some best bookmakers offer as long as 10/1 on him re-signing for Spurs.